 5 most bizarre clothing styles representing different countries

-Traditional dressing in each country is one of the main attributes that reflects its history and culture.
-Although in many countries people do not wear these clothes daily, it is still possible to see them on special occasions.
-However, in some states, it is compulsory to wear traditional clothing for both men and women.
-Some of these clothes have their peculiarity by being odd, unique, and colorful.
+Traditional dressing in each country is one of the main attributes that reflect its history and culture.
+Although in many countries people do not wear traditional clothing daily, it is still possible to see them on special occasions.
+However, in some countries, it is compulsory to wear traditional clothing for both men and women.
+Some of these traditional clothes have their peculiarity by being odd, unique, and colourful.
 In some clothes, we can see men wearing skirts, women adorning themselves with many accessories, and many more details.
+Let's take a look at some traditional but bizarre clothing styles.

+What is the traditional dress of Germany?
 These are men's pants (called "lederhosen") and a full skirt and tight belt (called "dirndls") for women.
 It is a dress most commonly worn in southern Germany (Bavaria) and Austria.
-The style of the clothing varies depending on the place and the period.
+The style of the traditional clothing varies depending on the place and the period.
 Bobble hat and tight leather trousers are an example of this difference.
-These tight leather trousers, most commonly worn at the Pride Festival, add to the modernity of Bavarian clothing.
-Wearing these at the Oktoberfest, a famous German beer festival, has become a tradition for both men and women.
+These traditional but bizarre clothing - tight leather trousers, most commonly worn at the Pride Festival, add to the modernity of Bavarian clothing.
+Wearing this traditional dress at the Oktoberfest, a famous German beer festival has become a tradition for both men and women.
 Even the closure of the apron on the skirt worn by women reveals whether they are married or single.

-Vibrant colors are used in these traditional Korean dresses.
+Another cultural dress in our bizarre clothing list is Joseon-oth or Hanbok.
+Vibrant colours are used in these traditional Korean dresses.
 It has simple lines, and having no pockets makes it easy and comfortable to move.
 The Mongols inspired the design of this dress.
 It is considered a formal or semi-formal dress worn during festivals and holidays.
 The word "Hanbok" literally means "Korean dress," but it is also called Joseon in North Korea as it dates to the Joseon era.

-After talking about the Northern Hemisphere, we must finish the list by touching the Southern Hemisphere.
-South America, known for its colorful festivals and clothing styles, should be on this list.
+After talking about the Northern Hemisphere, we must finish the bizarre clothing list by touching the Southern Hemisphere.
+South America, known for its colourful festivals and clothing styles, should be on this list.
 Everyone knows the Brazilian carnivals and glamorous clothing worn here.
+Even today lots of people asking what to wear to Carnival in Rio?
 It was first presented in the late 19th century when worn during festivities.
 As it is worn mostly in the dance carnivals, the dressmakers started to make more lightweight clothing using less material.
 These clothes should have feathers in hair accessories and wings.
-Although peacock motifs were mostly preferred on these clothes, which are colorful and elegant, feathers and wings are used in all colors.
+Although peacock motifs were mostly preferred in these clothes, which are colourful and elegant, feathers and wings are used in all colours.
 Along with hair accessories, tops and bottoms, shoes, various hand accessories and decoration of face with stones are also completing the style.
 Just looking at the carnivals in Rio de Janeiro, you will be able to see the diversity, grandeur, and charm of these costumes.